Aggsel/acceleration-structures/README.md

 ### Animations
 Additionally, the benchmarking file can be used to create camera animations.
 By default the animation tool will interpolate the camera position between two positions and render out a .ppm image sequence for each frame.
 The image sequence will then be encoded to a h264 .mp4 file, this step requires [ffmpeg](https://ffmpeg.org/) to be installed and present in your ```PATH``` environment variable.

-To reduce flickering while rendering heatmap animations, the animation tool should be used together with the ```--normalize``` flag (see section [command line arguments](#command-line-arguments) for more information).
+When rendering BVH traversal heatmap, you sometimes want to normalize the output image with regards to some arbitrary max value.
+This is useful when rendering an animation and the entire image sequence pixel values should be normalized according to the maximum steps traversed throughout the animation (as opposed to per frame normalization, which could result in flickering).
+When normalizing the frame buffer, a custom maximum value can be supplied to the program using the ```--normalize``` flag (see section [Command line arguments](#command-line-arguments)).